end2endzone/ShellAnything/INSTALL.md

 # Install #

+### Compiled binary packages: ###

+You can find the latest pre-compiled binaries  on the [github project release page](https://github.com/end2endzone/ShellAnything/releases/latest).
+The binary installers of previous versions is also available [here](https://github.com/end2endzone/ShellAnything/releases).

+You can also checkout the [latest builds / nightly builds](https://ci.appveyor.com/project/end2endzone/shellanything) available on AppVeyor which offers CI/CD services for Windows.
+Successful builds are identified by a vertical green line.
+Select the *current build* or one [from the history](https://ci.appveyor.com/project/end2endzone/shellanything/history).
+Click on the `Platform: x64` , then look in the `Artifacts` tab.
+In the *Actifacts* section, you will find two installers, one is a traditional "setup.exe" and the other is a more modern MSI.
+A portable version is also available.

+### From the source code: ###

-The application does not provides pre-build binaries or provides an installation package.
-To install the binary files on the system, the source code must be compiled and copied to the appropriate directory.
+To install ShellAnything on the system from the source code, the source code must be compiled and copied to the appropriate directory.

 The following steps show how to install the application:

 1) Download the source code from an existing [tags](http://github.com/end2endzone/ShellAnything/tags) and extract the content to a local directory (for example `c:\projects\ShellAnything`).

 2) Build the source code according to the [Build Steps](#build-steps) instructions specified in this document.
+It is suggested to define a custom installation directory.
+See the [CMake Quick Tips](#cmake-quick-tips) section for details.

 3) Navigate to the `build` directory and execute `cmake --build . --config Release --target INSTALL`.

+The [build scripts](https://github.com/end2endzone/ShellAnything/tree/master/ci/appveyor), located in `ci/appveyor` directory, are also a good source of information for understanding how to build the executable even if they are meant to run on AppVeyor's CI server.

 # Build #